cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

 Pros:

-- Design is similar to the existing chunk storage deletion
-    - Lots of code can be reused inside the purger component.
 - Allows deletion and un-delete to be done in a single operation.

 Cons:

 - Negative impact on query performance when there are active tombstones.
 As in the chunk storage implementation, all the series will have to be compared to the matchers contained in the active tombstone files.
 The impact on performance should be the same as the deletion would have with chunk storage.

+- Potential 30 minute wait for the data to begin filtering if using the default configuration.

 #### Invalidating cache